Resources - Notes d'application

 April 30, 2019

-Neutrophils play a key role in the body’s defense against infections.
-As part of the innate immune system, they employ multiple strategies to degrade and kill microbes, including the release of neutrophil extracellular traps (NETs).
+Neutrophils play a key role in the body’s defense against infections, as part of the innate immune system they employ multiple strategies to degrade and kill microbes including the release of neutrophil extracellular traps (NETs).
 NETs are a web-like structure composed of antimicrobial proteins and DNA that are released during a distinct form of programmed neutrophil cell death known as NETosis.
 In general, NETs allow neutrophils to kill extracellular pathogens while minimizing damage to the host cells, but can also result in an autoimmune response.
-This process in vivo is not well understood, so in vitro models are important to help clarify the mechanisms and results of this phenomenon.
-Here we describe the use of the Lionheart FX to image and analyze differentiated HL60 cells stimulated to undergo NETosis in vitro.
+This process in vivo is not well understood, and the development of in vitro models means to further elucidate the mechanisms and results of this phenomenon are desirable.
+This application note describes the use of the Agilent BioTek Lionheart FX imager to image and analyze differentiated HL-60 cells stimulated to undergo NETosis in vitro.

-Neutrophil extracellular traps (NETs) are networks of extracellular fibers, primarily composed of DNA from neutrophils, which bind pathogens.
-Neutrophils, which are the most abundant white blood cell and the immune system's first line of defense against infection, have conventionally been thought to kill invading pathogens, either by engulfing microbes or by secreting antimicrobials.
-In 2004, a third function; the formation of NETs, was identified by Brinkmann et al. High-resolution scanning electron microscopy has shown that NETs consist of stretches of DNA and globular protein domains with diameters of 15-17 nm and 25 nm, respectively, which can aggregate into larger threads with a diameter of 50 nm.
-Under the flow conditions present in the vasculature in vivo, much larger structures can form.
+Neutrophil extracellular traps (NETs) are networks of extracellular fibers, primarily composed of DNA from neutrophils, which bind pathogens.1 Neutrophils, which are the most abundant white blood cell and the immune system’s first-line of defense against infection, have conventionally been thought to kill invading pathogens by either engulfment of microbes or the secretion of antimicrobials.2 In 2004, a third function, the formation of NETs, was identified by Brinkmann et al.1 High-resolution scanning electron microscopy has shown that NETs consist of stretches of DNA and globular protein domains with diameters of 15 to 17 nm and 25 nm, respectively, which can aggregate into larger threads with a diameter of 50 nm.1 Under the flow conditions present in the vasculature in vivo, much larger structures can form.3

 Figure 1.
 NETosis process.

 The complete NETosis activation pathway is still under investigation but a few key proteins have been identified.
-The NETosis pathway can be initiated through activation of Toll-like Receptors (TLRs), Fc receptors, and complement receptors with various ligands such as antibodies, PMA, and IL-8[5, 6].
-Following stimulation by PMA through activation of protein kinase C, raf–mitogenactivated protein kinase and (MEK)–extracellular signal-regulated kinase (ERK) pathways, downstream signaling results in the release ofcalcium from the endoplasmic reticulum.
-This intracellular influx of calcium, in turn, activates NADPH oxidase, causing the activation of protein-arginine deiminase 4 (PAD4) via reactive-oxygen species (ROS) intermediaries.
+The NETosis pathway can be initiated through activation of Toll-like Receptors (TLRs), Fc receptors, and complement receptors with various ligands such as antibodies, PMA, and IL-8.5,6 Following stimulation by PMA through activation of protein kinase C, raf–mitogen-activated protein kinase and (MEK)–extracellular signal-regulated kinase (ERK) pathways, downstream signaling results in the release of calcium from the endoplasmic reticulum.
+This intracellular influx of calcium in turn activates NADPH oxidase, causing the activation of protein-arginine deiminase 4 (PAD4) via reactive-oxygen species (ROS) intermediaries.
 PAD4 is responsible for the citrullination of histones in the neutrophil, resulting in decondensation of the chromatin.
 Azurophilic granule proteins such as myeloperoxidase (MPO) and neutrophil elastase (NE) enter the nucleus and further the decondensation process.
-Eventually, the nuclear envelope ruptures and the uncondensed chromatin enters the cytoplasm where additional granule and cytoplasmic proteins are added to the early-stage NET.
-The end result of the process then depends on whether the suicidal or vital NETosis pathway is activated (Figure 1).
-Suicidal NETosis, first described in 2007, demonstrated that the release of NETs resulted in neutrophil-death through a different pathway than apoptosis or necrosis.
-In suicidal NETosis, the intracellular NET formation is followed by the rupture of the plasma membrane, releasing it into the extracellular space.
+Eventually the nuclear envelope ruptures and the uncondensed chromatin enters the cytoplasm where additional granule and cytoplasmic proteins are added to the early-stage NET.
+The end result of the process then depends on whether the suicidal or vital NETosis pathway is activated (Figure 1).7 Suicidal NETosis, first described in 2007, demonstrated that the release of NETs resulted in neutrophil-death through a different pathway than apoptosis or necrosis.5 In suicidal NETosis, the intracellular NET formation is followed by the rupture of the plasma membrane, releasing it into the extracellular space.
 Vital NETosis, on the other hand, results in the blebbing of the nucleus, producing a DNA-filled vesicle that is exocytosed leaving the plasma membrane intact.
-While not viable, neutrophils can continue to phagocytose and kill microbes after vital NETosis.
-Of note, suicidal NETosis can take hours, while vital NETosis can be completed in a matter of minutes, which suggests different functions.
+While not viable, neutrophils can continue to phagocytose and kill microbes after vital NETosis.6 Of note, suicidal NETosis can take hours, while vital NETosis can be completed in a matter of minutes, which suggests different functions.

-In this application note, we demonstrate an in vitro live cell assay to monitor NETosis activity using differentiated HL-60 cells as a model.
+This application note demonstrates an in vitro live cell assay to monitor NETosis activity using differentiated HL-60 cells as a model.
 The basis of this assay is to kinetically follow cell membrane integrity using both cell membrane permeable and impermeable nuclear stains using fluorescence microscopy.
 This allows for the determination of inhibitor potency of NETosis activity.

 HL-60 cells were grown in RPMI-1640 plus 10% FBS supplemented with 2 mM glutamine, penicillin and streptomycin.
-The suspension cells were split 1:5 with fresh media every 2-3 days.
-HL-60 cells were diluted to 1 x 105 cells/mL and differentiated into neutrophils by exposure to 1.25% DMSO and 0.1 μM ATRA for 4-5 days (Figure 2).
+The suspension cells were split 1:5 with fresh media every 2 to 3 days.
+HL-60 cells were diluted to 1 × 105 cells/mL and differentiated into neutrophils by exposure to 1.25% DMSO and 0.1 µM ATRA for 4 to 5 days (Figure 2).

 Several potential inhibitors were studied for their ability to reduce or eliminate compound induced NETosis stimulation.
 Inhibitor compounds were diluted in NETosis imaging buffer and aliquoted (100 µL) into wells of a microplate at 3x the final intended concentration. dHL-60 cells (100 µL), stained as described previously, were added to the inhibitor dilutions and incubated for 15 minutes at RT, after which 100 µL of a 3x final concentration NETosis stimulate was added.
 The plate was centrifuged and imaged as described previously.